Lady Marmalade: Chart performance

-This version of the song reached number-one in its eighth week on the U.S. Billboard Hot 100 and spent five weeks at the top of the chart, 26 years after Labelle's version had reached number-one, making "Lady Marmalade" the ninth song in history to top the U.S. chart as performed as different artists.
-It was the third airplay-only song in Billboard chart history (after Aaliyah's 2000 single "Try Again" and Shaggy's 2001 single "Angel") to hit number one without being released in a major commercially available single format.
+This version of the song reached No. 1 in its eighth week on the U.S. Billboard Hot 100 and spent five weeks at the top of the chart, 26 years after Labelle's version had reached No. 1, making "Lady Marmalade" the ninth song in history to top the U.S. chart when performed as different artists.
+It was the third airplay-only song in Billboard chart history (after Aaliyah's 2000 single "Try Again" and Shaggy's 2001 single "Angel") to hit No. 1 without being released in a major, commercially available single format.

-The song also holds the record for the longest reigning number one on Billboard's Mainstream Top 40 chart for an all female collaboration, topping the chart for nine consecutive weeks.
+The song also holds the record for the longest-reigning No. 1 on Billboard's Mainstream Top 40 chart for an all-female collaboration, topping the chart for nine consecutive weeks.
 "Lady Marmalade" is the best-selling single for Lil' Kim and Mýa.
-Lil' Kim also held the record for having the longest number one single on the Billboard Hot 100 for a female rapper, with "Lady Marmalade" being on the top of the charts for five consecutive weeks, until Australian rapper Iggy Azalea's "Fancy" surpassed the record by holding on to the number one position for seven weeks in 2014.
-The song was included on non-US versions of Aguilera's first greatest hits album, Keeps Gettin' Better: A Decade of Hits.
-Lady Marmalade was the top selling song of 2001 and has sold 5.2 million copies worldwide as of December 2001.
+Lil' Kim also held the record for having the longest No. 1 single on the Billboard Hot 100 for a female rapper, with "Lady Marmalade" being on the top of the charts for five consecutive weeks, until Australian rapper Iggy Azalea's "Fancy" surpassed that record, holding the No. 1 position for seven weeks in 2014.
+"Lady Marmalade" was included on the non-US versions of Aguilera's first greatest hits album, Keeps Gettin' Better: A Decade of Hits (2008).
+"Lady Marmalade" was the top-selling song of 2001 and had sold 5.2 million copies worldwide by December of that year.

+In the United Kingdom, "Lady Marmalade" debuted at number 1 on that country's Official Singles Chart, and spent six weeks in the Top 10 and a total of nineteen weeks in the Top 100.

+The single peaked at number one in an additional thirteen countries, including Australia, Germany, Greece, Ireland, Spain and Sweden.

 Music video

-The music video, directed by Paul Hunter, shows all four performers in lingerie in a cabaret-style video (with rapper Missy Elliott giving an introduction) and was filmed on sets built to resemble the actual Moulin Rouge night club around the turn of the 20th century.
+The music video, directed by Paul Hunter, shows all four performers in lingerie in a cabaret-style video (with rapper Missy Elliott giving an introduction) and was filmed on sets built to resemble the actual Moulin Rouge nightclub around the turn of the 20th century.
 Interviewed by MTV News, the singers expressed their excitement about the video.
-Pink predicted the clip would be like a "circus on acid".
-Aguilera said, "The video's going to be dope," while elaborating on the video's concept: "We're going to be having cabaret costumes.
+Pink predicted the clip would be like a "circus on acid", while Aguilera said that "The video's going to be dope."
+She further elaborated on the video's concept, saying: "We're going to be having cabaret costumes.
 It's something you've never seen from us before.
 So, it's going to be fun."